offendingcommit/valdris/Factions & Organizations/Order of the Brass Tower.md

 ## Overview

-The **Order of the Brass Tower** stands as [[Valdris]]'s premier military-religious organization, uniquely positioned at the intersection of martial prowess and spiritual duty.
-Unlike purely military forces that serve political masters or religious orders that focus solely on theological concerns, the Order combines both traditions in service of a single, overriding mission: protecting humanity from the dangers that [[Architect Ruins]] can pose while ensuring that their benefits are not lost to fear or misunderstanding.
+The **Order of the Brass Tower** stands as [Valdris](Valdris.md)'s premier military-religious organization, uniquely positioned at the intersection of martial prowess and spiritual duty.
+Unlike purely military forces that serve political masters or religious orders that focus solely on theological concerns, the Order combines both traditions in service of a single, overriding mission: protecting humanity from the dangers that [Architect Ruins](Architect%20Ruins.md) can pose while ensuring that their benefits are not lost to fear or misunderstanding.

-Founded 234 years ago in the aftermath of the catastrophic [[Thymeris the Golden]] Incident—when political interference with [[Architect Ruins|Architect]] systems resulted in 847 deaths and a three-month period of dangerous instability—the Order emerged from a coalition of military officers, religious leaders, and technical experts who recognized the need for a disciplined, apolitical force capable of handling [[Architect Ruins|Architect]]-related crises.
+Founded 234 years ago in the aftermath of the catastrophic [Thymeris the Golden](Thymeris%20the%20Golden.md) Incident—when political interference with [Architect](Architect%20Ruins.md) systems resulted in 847 deaths and a three-month period of dangerous instability—the Order emerged from a coalition of military officers, religious leaders, and technical experts who recognized the need for a disciplined, apolitical force capable of handling [Architect](Architect%20Ruins.md)-related crises.

-Built around their fortress-monastery known as the Brass Tower, located at the geographic center of [[Valdris]] in the neutral territory of the Convergence Plains, the Order has evolved into a highly respected institution that commands trust from all three major political systems.
-The [[Timeline|Recent Awakening]] has elevated their importance to unprecedented levels, as their expertise in managing [[Architect Ruins|Architect]] hazards becomes crucial for continental stability.
+Built around their fortress-monastery known as the Brass Tower, located at the geographic center of [Valdris](Valdris.md) in the neutral territory of the Convergence Plains, the Order has evolved into a highly respected institution that commands trust from all three major political systems.
+The [Recent Awakening](Timeline.md) has elevated their importance to unprecedented levels, as their expertise in managing [Architect](Architect%20Ruins.md) hazards becomes crucial for continental stability.

 ---